Potato Salad — Classic Summer Food

 NOTE: Absolutely use the slip sheets in the burger press or you will have issues getting the meat out in the shape your want.
 They come with the burger press but are not featured in the video.
 Place one slip sheet in the bottom of the press then place the ground meat ball in the press and roughly flatten it with your hand.
 Then place another slip sheet on top of the meat before you press it into the burger shape.
 Remove the patty from the press and slide it into a sandwich size ziplock baggie.
 Squeeze the air out of the bag and zip seal it shut.

-Grill Chicken Burgers From the Freezer
+Grill Chicken Burgers

 Now you can cook a few burgers or freeze all of the burger patties for when you get that “RIGHT NOW” craving.
 When ready to cook, remove the patty from the plastic bag and also remove the slip sheets from both sides of the patty.
 Place the frozen patty (or patties) on a preheated grill to medium-high heat after oiling the grates.
-Cook the chicken burgers on the grill until the internal temperature is 165 F, about 10 minutes total, flipping halfway through.
+Cook the chicken burgers on the grill until the internal temperature is 165 F, around six to ten minutes total, flipping halfway through.
 All cravings may be satisfied within minutes on the grill or pan-fried (preferably a cast iron pan) on the stove — medium heat and keep an eye in it, flipping a couple of times.

 How Do You Know When Chicken Patties Are Done?